Gabweare/WHSTechNotes/journal.md

 | Thorne  | Invisibility    | Underwater Rescue     |
 | Silver  | Mind Control    | Retrieve Stolen Goods |
 | Tangier | Shapeshifting   | Extract Prisoner      |
+# March 17, 2025
+Weekly Journal Prompt: Over the spring break, I used many different technologies.
+These include games, apps, social media, and communacation.
+My cell phone helped me talk with my grandma to pick my birthday gift.

+I also used youtube which both helped and entertained me.
+Yes, I can connect technology to this class.
+I used multiple apps over the break, which counts as app functionality.